 - Four ways to get ready for the big day

 - Put together your Interview Tool Bag

 - Follow other interview dos and don’ts

 Plan to articulate how you meet the employer’s needs

 For each qualification or duty, identify a skill that the employer is asking for.
-For example, if the job duty is to “recruit volunteers,” related skills might include:
+For example, if the job duty is “recruit volunteers,” related skills may include:

 - identifying organizational need for volunteers

 - drafting volunteer position descriptions